TotallyInformation/node-red-contrib-uibuilder/README.md

 These are in the module's src folder (currently), copy them to the instance src folder if you want to override them.

 JQuery is used in the default JavaScript to give dynamic updates to the web page.
 If all you need to do is some simple dynamic updates of the page, JQuery is likely enough.
+Normalize.css is also provided to help you with standard look and feel.

 Any msg sent to the node is forwarded directly to the front-end and is available in the global `msg` variable as it would be in Node-RED, use the `msgSend` function to send a message back to Node-RED that